-Caller IDs, Regional ID, and Return Numbers can get a little complicated in Denali, so here's a short summary of how to use each of these features correctly.
+Caller IDs, Regional ID, and Return Numbers can get a little complicated in Denali.
+There are a few places where the settings can be configured.
+So here's a short summary of how to use each of these features correctly.

 Basics Back to Top